 Contents 1

 Part one - Introduction 3

 Part two - Records you must keep 5

-Records you must keep about people using the service
+Records you must keep about children and young people using the service Personal details

-Personal details

-Death of a service user .
-5
+Death of a service user 5

-Protection concerns .
-5
+Protection concerns 5

-Accidents, Incidents and Injuries .
-6
+Accidents, Incidents and Injuries 5

-Outbreak of infectious diseases (including Covid-19) .
-6
+Outbreak of infectious diseases (including Covid-19) 6

-Restrictive practice
+Restrictive practice 6

-Searching a person or their property .7
+Searching a child or their property 7

-Controlled drug errors .7
+Controlled drug errors 7

-Missed medication .
-8
+Missed medication 8

-Storage and administration of medication .
-8
+Storage and administration of medication 8

 Staffing, management and other people who are involved in the service 8

-All staff and volunteers .
-8
+All staff and volunteers 8

-Absence of manager for more than 28 days .
-8
+Absence of manager for more than 28 days 8

-Staffing arrangements .
-9
+Staffing arrangements 8

-Disciplinary actions and outcomes 10
+Disciplinary actions and outcomes 9

 Missed care and support 10

 Recruitment 10

-Staff development, induction and training 11
+Staff development, induction and training

-Staff vacancies and absences 11
+Staff vacancies and absences

-Unfitness of manager or provider 11
+Unfitness of manager or provider

-Unfitness of manager or provider Records about the environment and safety
+Records about the environment and safety 11

-Planned refurbishment or changes to the environment - premises-based services 12
+Planned refurbishment or changes to the environment - premises-based services

+Change to person(s) within a childminding household 12

-Aims and objectives 12
+Aims and objectives

-Quality assurance and improvement1 12
+Quality assurance and improvement 12

 Complaints and feedback 12

 Quality assurance 12

-Finance records 1 13
+Finance records 13

-Authorisation to support people with their financial affairs 13
+Authorisation to support people with their financial affairs Error!
+Bookmar k not defined.

 Financial records 13

-Insurance and public liability 13
+Insurance and public liability

-Service contingency planning/ exit strategy 14
+Service contingency planning/ exit strategy 13

-Part 3 - Notifications 1 4
+Part 3 - Notifications 13

-Notifications about people who use the service1 14
+Notifications about children who use the service 13

-Death of a service user

-Protection concerns

-Accidents, Incidents and Injuries involving people using the service 15

-Outbreak of infectious diseases (including Covid-19) 17